Pied kingfisher: Distribution

 It is common throughout sub-Saharan Africa and southern Asia from Turkey to India to China.
-It is resident, and most birds do not migrate, other than short-distance seasonal movements.
-In India it is distributed mainly on the plains and is replaced in the higher hills of the Himalayas by the crested kingfisher (Megaceryle lugubris).
+It is resident, and most birds do not migrate, other than short-distance, seasonal movements.
+In India, it is distributed mainly on the plains and is replaced in the higher hills of the Himalayas by the crested kingfisher (Megaceryle lugubris).

-The pied kingfisher is estimated to be one of the three most numerous kingfishers in the world; the other two are the common kingfisher (Alcedo atthis) and collared kingfisher (Todiramphus chloris).
+The pied kingfisher is estimated to be one of the three most-numerous kingfishers in the world; the other two are the common kingfisher (Alcedo atthis) and collared kingfisher (Todiramphus chloris).
 It is a noisy bird, making it hard to miss.

 Behaviour

-When perched the pied kingfisher often bobs its heads up and down and will sometimes raise its tail and flick it downwards.
+When perched, the pied kingfisher often bobs its heads up and down and sometimes raises its tail and flicks it downwards.
 It calls often with sharp chirruk chirruk notes.
 Unlike some kingfishers, it is quite gregarious, and forms large roosts at night.

 Feeding

-This kingfisher feeds mainly on fish, although it will take crustaceans and large aquatic insects such as dragonfly larvae.
-It usually hunts by hovering over the water to detect prey, before diving vertically bill-first to capture fish.
-When not foraging, it has a straight rapid flight and have been observed flying at speeds approaching 50 km/h.
+This kingfisher feeds mainly on fish, although it takes crustaceans and large aquatic insects such as dragonfly larvae.
+It usually hunts by hovering over the water to detect prey, before diving vertically, bill-first, to capture fish.
+When not foraging, it has a straight, rapid flight and have been observed flying at speeds approaching 50 km/h.

-In Lake Victoria in East Africa, the introduction of the Nile perch reduced the availability of haplochromine cichlids which were formerly the preferred prey of these birds.
+In Lake Victoria in East Africa, the introduction of the Nile perch reduced the availability of haplochromine cichlids, which were formerly the preferred prey of these birds.

-It can consume prey without returning to a perch, often manipulating the subject with its bill and swallowing in flight, and so can hunt over large water bodies or in estuaries that lack perches required by other kingfishers.
+It can consume prey without returning to a perch, often manipulating the subject with its bill and swallowing in flight, so can hunt over large water bodies or in estuaries that lack perches required by other kingfishers.

 Breeding

 The breeding season in India is February to April.
-Its nest is a hole excavated in a vertical mud bank about five feet above water.
-The nest tunnel is four to five feet deep and ends in a chamber.
+Its nest is a hole excavated in a vertical mud bank about 5 feet (1.8 m) above water.
+The nest tunnel is 4-5 feet deep and ends in a chamber.
 Several birds may nest in the same vicinity.
 The usual clutch is three to six white eggs.
-The pied kingfisher sometimes reproduces cooperatively, with young non-breeding birds from an earlier brood assisting parents or even unrelated older birds.
-In India, nestlings have been found to be prone to maggot infestations (probably by Protocalliphora sp.) and in some areas to leeches.
+The pied kingfisher sometimes reproduces cooperatively, with young, nonbreeding birds from an earlier brood assisting parents or even unrelated older birds.
+In India, nestlings have been found to be prone to maggot infestations (probably by Protocalliphora species) and in some areas to leeches.
 Nest holes may sometimes be used for roosting.

-In 1947, British zoologist Hugh B. Cott noticed while skinning birds that hornets were attracted to certain birds but avoided the flesh of pied kingfishers.
-This led to a comparative study of edibility of birds and he suggested that more conspicuously plumaged birds may be less palatable.
-This suggestion was, however, not supported by a subsequent reanalysis of his data.
+In 1947, British zoologist Hugh B. Cott noticed while skinning birds that hornets were attracted to certain birds, but avoided the flesh of pied kingfishers.
+This led to a comparative study of edibility of birds, and he suggested that more conspicuously plumaged birds may be less palatable.
+This suggestion, however, was not supported by a subsequent reanalysis of his data.